jonstones/st1s.uk/_posts/2019-07-12-Gorillas-its-always-the-same.md

 ---
 layout: post
-title: Buy Monkeys, Get Stock Market
+title: Thats the way its always been
 description: Using Gorillas to explain why Thats the way its always been...
 category: factual
 tag: gorillas same-old never changes